jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 In theory,
-if we were stranded on a desert island with only the major scale (and a full stock of provisions), we might eventually reinvent diatonic harmony from first principles.
+if we were stranded on a desert island with only the major scale (and a full stock of provisions), we might eventually reinvent tonal harmony from first principles.

 A practical and hopefully enlightening approach to scales is given in [Part 3](scales.html).